shx123/learngit/readme.txt

-git is distributed aversion control system git is free software.
+git is distributed aversion control system； git is free software distributed under the GPL.